 Common Name: Kentucky Blue Grass

-Poa pratensis is a Perennial up to 1.00 metres tall.
+Poa pratensis is a perennial plant that can grow up to 1.00 metres tall.

 It has edible uses.